Exploring an IFC model#

 three IfcWallType objects with those same names in the Outliner.

-You can click on these types to see more details about them in the Object Properties panel.
+You can click on these types to see more details about them in the Properties panel.

-When selecting an object, you can also see its construction type in Object Properties under the IFC Construction Type subpanel.
+When selecting an object, you can also see its construction type in Object Information under the Type subpanel.
 You can press the Select Icon to select all objects that are of the same Construction Type.
 You can use the hide and isolate hotkeys to quickly view them in the model.

 A Construction Type defines properties that are common to all occurrences of that type.
 For example, if a wall type specifies a fire rating property, then all walls of that wall type will inherit that fire rating too.